Table of Contents[Hide][Show]

 Read More: What to Pack for a Family Cruise

-What Are the Rules for Cruising in 2021?
+What Are the Rules for Cruising?

 Cruising policies and protocols vary by cruise line and country, according to Chris Gray Faust, managing editor of Cruise Critic.
 In the U.S., cruise lines are following guidance from the CDC for the next steps in moving towards a resumption.